-Chemistry Professors with little to no experience tend to make between $41800 and $55250 while the more experienced ones make over $104150 per year.
+Chemistry Professors with little to no experience tend to make between $44970 and $58700 while the more experienced ones can earn over $111180 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Chemistry Professor is to move to a higher paying state like CA. Right now, the highest paying states for Chemistry Professors are CA, MA, DC, UT and NY.
+One of the easiest ways to increase your salary as a Postsecondary Chemistry Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Chemistry Professors are CA, RI, MA, NH and NY.

-3 other factors that can increase your salary as A Chemistry Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Chemistry Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Chemistry Professors what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Chemistry Professors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Post-Doctoral Training.

 Pros and Cons